geoedf/connectors/nasainput/FINAL_IMPLEMENTATION.md

 - Detects OpenDAP servers by checking if 'opendap' is in the base URL
 - **NEW**: Looks for `.hdf.dap` service endpoints instead of raw `.hdf` files
 - **NEW**: Extracts base `.hdf` filenames from service endpoints for pattern matching
-- Constructs download URLs with `.dap.nc4` extension for actual data access
+- Constructs download URLs with `.dap` extension for actual data access
 - For non-OpenDAP: uses original logic unchanged

 **For Single File URLs (no `*`):**
-- Detects OpenDAP `.hdf` URLs and automatically appends `.dap.nc4` for proper data access
+- Detects OpenDAP `.hdf` URLs and automatically appends `.dap` for proper data access
 - Leaves non-OpenDAP URLs and already-formatted URLs unchanged

 ### 2. Fixed streaming bug